timothyarmes/TAFetchedResultsController/README.md

     @property (nonatomic, readonly) NSManagedObject *theManagedObject;

 Having the object is a very useful thing to have!
-Now you can easily access all the fields in order to return a sensible section name (unlike for NSFeetchedResultsController!)
+Now you can easily access all the fields in order to return a sensible section name (unlike for NSFetchedResultsController!)

 ## Responding to section changes